chh92-eng/charliehart/content/about.md

 ## Outside of Work

-During my time in college, I was a member of the Cornell Men's Alpine Ski Team.
-Skiing was a big passion for my dad, so I enjoyed getting to spend the time improving my abilities.
-I've spent my life visiting Tahoe, and my dad has lived in both Sun Valley, ID and Portland, OR for a little while, so I got to grow up playing after hours on the bunny slopes of some of the most revered resorts in the nation.
+During college, I was part of the Cornell Men’s Alpine Ski Team.
+Skiing has always been something I’ve shared with my dad, and it’s a big part of our family life.
+I grew up spending time in Tahoe, and my dad has lived in places like Sun Valley and Portland, Oregon, so skiing has been around me for as long as I can remember.

-Similarly, I spent some time with the Cornell Gymnastics Club.
-Whereas skiing is something I share with my dad, gymnastics is something I share with my mom.
-My mom and I used to love practicing gymnastics and acrobatics together, so the club was an excuse to keep practicing my handstands and flips.
+I also joined the Cornell Gymnastics Club.
+Gymnastics is something I’ve always connected with through my mom — we used to practice together when I was younger, and the club gave me a chance to keep it up and stay active.

-My favorite thing to do is travel.
-I have driven from one side of the country to the other multiple times, and every time I've taken a different route, because I love discovering new places and understanding new parts of the world around me.
-I've been lucky enough to do a few international trips on my own or with some friends.
+I love to travel and see new places.
+I’ve driven across the U.S. several times, always taking different routes, and I’ve been lucky to visit a few countries abroad.
+Traveling helps me see how different people live and gives me new perspectives on the world around me.